Psychology (PSYU)

 PSYU 468 Case Management

 In this course, students will explore case management skills in the field of human services, with an emphasis in psychology.
 Essential topics include ethics and professional responsibilities, standards of best practice, communication, cultural values, and conflict clarification.
-Additionally, students will study assessment, treatment planning, documentation, and supervision and consultation, among other important topics.
+Additionally, students will study assessment, treatment planning, documentation, supervision and consultation, among other important topics.
 3 credits.

 PSYU 470 Psychology of Aging